ramiomarouayache/Flutter-GroceryApp/README.md

 ![screenshot_1](https://github.com/ramiomarouayache/Flutter-GroceryApp/blob/main/screenshots/Cover.jpg)

-## ✨ Requirements
+## ✨Requirements

+1. **Development Environment:**
-* Any IDE with Flutter SDK installed (ie. VSCode, Android Studio, IntelliJ etc)
+   - Any IDE with Flutter SDK installed (e.g., VSCode, Android Studio, IntelliJ)

+2. **Knowledge Base:**
-* A little to medium knowledge of Dart and Flutter
+   - Basic to intermediate knowledge of Dart and Flutter
-* Mvvm architecture basics
-* Knowledge of dealing with APIs
-* State management basics (Getx)
+   - Understanding of MVVM architecture
+   - Familiarity with API handling
+   - Basics of state management using GetX

+## Notice
+* You can download the pre-released version for android devices from here [releases](https://github.com/ramiomarouayache/Flutter-GroceryApp/releases/tag/v0.3.1).
+* Some of the images used in the pre-released version are not copyright-free so I deleted them.

 ## Contributing